muratk3n/thirdwave/en/README.md

 ---

 Why so many Rep pols showed loyalty to Trump election claims?
 Bcz they knew claims wld go nowhere, and there are still bunch of his followers in their districts, so then the question is when the shitshow ends, what do you want those ppl remember you by?
-As the jagoff who knifed him, or sorta stood by, repeat some bogus shit along with many others, than "celebrated democracy" after it was all over.
+As the jagoff who knifed him, or sorta stood by, repeated some bogus shit along with many others, than "celebrated democracy" after it was all over.

 ---